ries-lab/SimuFLUX/README.md

 # SimuFlux

 A comprehensive simulator for MINFLUX experiments.
+To get started without installing anything, open one of the [Google Colab notebooks](./README.md#google-colab).

 **Reference:**
 [Marin, Z, and J Ries.
 Evaluating MINFLUX Experimental Performance *in silico*. bioRxiv, 2025.04.08.647786 (2025).](https://doi.org/10.1101/2025.04.08.647786)